home-assistant/home-assistant.io/source/hassio/haos_common_tasks.markdown

 The length of time it takes to create or restore snapshots will depend on how much you have to compress or decompress.

-If you're looking to slim down your snapshots, check if your configuration contains a large database file (`home-assistant_v2.db` in the config directory).
+If you're looking to slim down your snapshots, check if your configuration directory contains a large database file (`home-assistant_v2.db`).
 See the [`recorder`](https://www.home-assistant.io/components/recorder/) integration page for options to keep your database data down to a size that won't cause issues.
 Note the keep days, purge interval, and include/exclude options.

-When the restore is complete, you will lose connection to the UI and it will return just as though you had restarted Home Assistant.
+When the restore is complete, Home Assistant will restart to apply the new settings.
+You will lose the connection to the UI and it will return once the restart is completed.

 ### Creating snapshots using the Home Assistant Command Line Interface